-There are endless design patterns and tools you can implement, so discussing different options will give your team the best shot at creating an effective plan.
+There are endless software design characteristics, design patterns and tools you can implement, so discussing different options will give your team the best shot at creating an effective plan.
 Coding before you design usually results in tons of wasted time.
 Indeed, you may develop software that ends up not being the best solution, meaning work needs to be redone.

 8. Don’t push too many features